open-telemetry/oteps/text/0098-metric-instruments-explained.md

 # Explain the metric instruments

-Propose and explain final names for the standard metric instruments theorized in [OTEP 88](https://github.com/open-telemetry/oteps/pull/88) and address related confusion.
+Propose and explain final names for the standard metric instruments theorized in [OTEP 88](https://github.com/open-telemetry/oteps/blob/master/text/0088-metric-instrument-optional-refinements.md) and address related confusion.

 ## Motivation

-[OTEP 88](https://github.com/open-telemetry/oteps/pull/88) introduced a logical structure for metric instruments with two foundational categories of instrument, called "synchronous" vs. "asynchronous", named "Measure" and "Observer" in the abstract.
-This proposal identified four kinds of "refinement" and mapped out the space of _possible_ instruments, while not proposing which would actually be included in the standard.
+[OTEP 88]() introduced a logical structure for metric instruments with two foundational categories of instrument, called "synchronous" vs. "asynchronous", named "Measure" and "Observer" in the abstract sense.
+The proposal identified four kinds of "refinement" and mapped out the space of _possible_ instruments, while not proposing which would actually be included in the standard.

 [OTEP 93](https://github.com/open-telemetry/oteps/pull/93) proposed with a list of six standard instruments, the most necessary and useful combination of instrument refinements, plus one special case used to record timing measurements.
 OTEP 93 was closed without merging after a more consistent approach to naming was uncovered.
-[OTEP 96](https://github.com/open-telemetry/oteps/pull/96) made another proposal, that was closed in favor of this one.
+[OTEP 96](https://github.com/open-telemetry/oteps/pull/96) made another proposal, that was closed in favor of this one after more debate surfaced.

-This proposal finalizes the naming proposal for standard instruments, seeking to address core confusion related to the "Measure" and "Observer" terms:
+This proposal finalizes the naming proposal for the standard instruments, seeking to address core confusion related to the "Measure" and "Observer" terms:

 1. OTEP 88 stipulates that the terms currently in use to name synchronous and asynchronous instruments--"Measure" and "Observer"--become _abstract_ terms.
 It also used phrases like "Measure-like" and "Observer-like" to discuss instruments with refinements.
 This proposal states that we shall prefer the adjectives, commonly abbreviated "Sync" and "Async", when describing the kind of an instrument.
 "Measure-like" means an instrument is synchronous.
 "Observer-like" means that an instrument is asynchronous.
 2. There is inconsistency in the hypothetical naming scheme for instruments presented in OTEP 88.
 Note that "Counter" and "Observer" end in "-er", a noun suffix used in the sense of "[person occupationally connected with](https://www.merriam-webster.com/dictionary/-er)", while the term "Measure" does not fit this pattern.
 This proposal proposes to replace the abstract term "Measure" by "Recorder", since the associated function name (verb) is specified as `Record()`.